Ohio vs. Akron NCAA Football Odds, Plays and Insights | October 2, 2021

 Akron Stats and Trends

-- Akron has one win against the spread in four games this year.
+- Akron has one win against the spread in four games this season.

-- This year, the Zips are winless ATS when entering a game as an underdog of 9.5 points or more.

-- Akron's games this season have hit the over on two of four set point totals (50%).
+- Akron's games this year have gone over the total in two out of four opportunities (50%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.